vittorio-corbo/Git_-_Unity_101/README.md

      * This is the alternative and harder version of managing version control.
 This is **NOT** recommended for beginners.
 If you have experience with working from the terminal you can use this.
      * **Fun Fact**: if you installed Git Desktop you automatically have access to Git Bash

 3. [Install Visual Studio](https://visualstudio.microsoft.com/downloads/)
-   * Note: You do not have to do this if you Installed Visual Studio in the (Add Modules Step).
+   * **Note**: You do not have to do this if you Installed Visual Studio in the (Add Modules Step).
 If you didn't you can install it and connect it here.
    * Install Tools for Unity Visual Studio Extension, integrate Visual Studio to Unity, and set it as the default editor.
 (Link it back to the earlier instructions)

 ## Part 3: Setup Project to work with Github